TysonStanley/MLPS/README.md

 # anteo *(Latin: prevent, go before)*

 Anteo means to prevent or go before; since this package is built for prevention research it was only fitting (plus it sounds good).
 This package is built for use in interpreting *random forests* and *conditional inference forests* in `R`.
 This is built on two main aspects of interpretation: 1) visualizations and 2) tables.
+Both are built on the following function:

+* `obtain_important` provides the subsetted data of n most important variables from the random forest.

 ## Visualizations